MI Console Overview

 3. Log In to MI Console

-2. [Sign in]
+2. [Sign In]

 4. Authorize via 2FA

-2. Enter Validation Code from 2FA app
+2. Enter the validation code from your 2FA app.

 3. [Verify]